PreMoE: Proactive Inference for Efficient Mixture-of-Experts

 \subsubsection{Out-of-Distribution Generalization}

-A natural question is how compiled models generalize beyond their calibration domains.
-Table~\ref{tab:ood_specialists} reports cross-domain results on DeepSeek-R1 at 50\% sparsity.
-The results clarify the intended use of compiled specialists: they are optimized for targeted deployment, not broad capability retention.
-Specialists perform strongly in-domain but can degrade sharply out-of-domain; for example, the Science Specialist drops to 8.46\% on LCB, far below the full model's 69.12\%.
-This trade-off motivates the High-Efficiency Generalist.
-On MMLU-Pro, a broad 14-subject benchmark, the generalist maintains balanced performance (71.36\% on the broad MMLU-Pro benchmark and improves to 77.58\% when calibration includes additional domain data.
-Together, these results highlight a clear trade-off: specialists maximize in-domain efficiency while generalists offer a better operating point for broad capability retention.
+A natural question is how compiled models generalize beyond calibration.
+Table~\ref{tab:ood_specialists} clarifies the intended use of specialists: they maximize targeted efficiency, but can degrade sharply elsewhere; for example, the Science Specialist drops to 8.46\% on LCB versus 69.12\% for the full model.
+This trade-off motivates the generalist, which reaches 71.36\% on the broad MMLU-Pro benchmark and improves to 77.58\% when calibration covers additional domains.
+Thus, specialists provide peak in-domain efficiency while generalists offer a better operating point for broad capability retention.
 A static profile library is another option for known domains, although automatic shift detection and profile selection remain future work.
-Full breakdowns and the oracle upper bound are in Appendices~\ref{app:mmlu_pro}.
+Full breakdowns and the oracle upper bound are in Appendices~\ref{app:mmlu_pro} and~\ref{app:profile_library}.